madnerdorg/libreconnect/README.md

 > All applications are static web page, no data is sent to madnerd.org

-You only need basic knowdledge of HTML and JavaScript to build your own remotes, to control leds, sensors, buttons, radio, anything!
+You only need basic knowledge of HTML and JavaScript to build your own remote, to control leds, sensors, buttons, radio, anything!
 No web server is required to use these applications, just a web browser.